chnops/QIIMEIntegration/README.md

 Create map from OTU identifier (e.g. denovo) name to sequence(s) Make sure trees are still readable by R
 Incorporate UniFrac

+5. Web App
+A really convenient way to run this automation would be through the GUI that a web application provides.
+Users can look at all the options available to them without having to dig through mounds of manual pages.
+The web application will be written in PHP, because that is the language I am most familiar with.